mgonzales3/mgonzales3.github.io/readme.md

 # Fullstack Developer |  Software Engineer

 I have been developing software for over 20yrs for companies of all sizes.
 I can pickup an existing project and support or enhance your current project.
 Whether its a CMS like Sitecore or Episerver or just an older site that needs a digital transformation or even if its a command-line app - we can make it work.
 Every line of code and docs are sent to your github or bitbucket repo.
 Do you need a Azure or AWS support?
-Only 20-25hrs max per week.